 Write your awesome label here.

-Please copy the code from the list that denotes the price you would like to pay, then proceed to the purchase page where you will be able to paste it into the discount code field.
-For example, if you would like to pay $125, copy the code 125DecoPWYC.
+Please copy the code from the list below that denotes the price you would like to pay, then proceed to the purchase page where you can paste it into the discount code fields.

 25DecoPWYC